Genivia/ugrep/README.md

                   The default is a double hyphen (`--').

            -H, --with-filename
                   Always  print  the  filename  with  output  lines.
 This is the default when there is more than one file to search.

            -h, --no-filename
                   Never print filenames with output lines.
 This  is  the  default when  there is only one file (or only standard input) to search.

            --help Print a help message.

            -I     Ignore matches in binary files.
 This option  is  equivalent  to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform  case  insensitive  matching.
 By default, ugrep is case sensitive.
 This option applies to ASCII letters only.

            --ignore-files[=FILE]
                   Ignore files and directories specified in a  FILE  when  encoun- tered  in  recursive  searches.
 The  default  is `.gitignore'.
                   Files and directories matching the globs in FILE are ignored  in the directory tree rooted at each FILE's location by temporarily overriding --exclude and --exclude-dir globs.
 This  option  may be repeated.

            --include=GLOB
                   Search  only files whose name matches GLOB using wildcard match- ing, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wild- cards,  and  \ to quote a wildcard or backslash character liter- ally.
 If GLOB contains /, file pathnames are  matched.
 Other- wise  file  basenames are matched.
 Note that --exclude patterns take priority over  --include  patterns.
 This  option  may  be repeated.

            --include-dir=GLOB
                   Only  directories whose name matches GLOB are included in recur- sive searches.
 If GLOB contains /, full pathnames are  matched.
                   Otherwise  basenames  are matched.
 Note that --exclude-dir pat- terns take priority over --include-dir  patterns.
 This  option may be repeated.

            --include-from=FILE
                   Read  the  globs from FILE and search only files and directories whose name matches  one  or  more  globs  (as  if  specified  by --include  and  --include-dir).
 Lines  starting with a `#' and empty lines in FILE are ignored.
 When FILE is a  `-',  standard input is read.
 This option may be repeated.

+           --include-fs=MOUNTS
+                  Only  file  systems  with mounting points MOUNTS are included in recursive searches.
+MOUNTS is a comma-separated list  of  path- names.   --include-fs=. restricts recursive searches to the file system of the working directory only.
+Note  that  --exclude-fs mounts  take priority over --include-fs mounts.
+This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies the number of threads spawned  to  search  files.
 By